xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 	}
   }, workspace.getRoot(), IWorkspace.AVOID_UPDATE, null);
   ```
-  It is worth noting that this is the spot where the code attempts to aquire a lock that is already held.
+  It is worth noting that this is the spot where the code attempts to acquire a lock that is already held.
 It is
-  the wokspace monitor lock, and run() must aquire this lock before it can begin.
+  the workspace monitor lock, and run() must acquire this lock before it can begin.
 Thus, the deadlock is here because as
   described above in 6.3.1.2.2, the lock is already held.
 This will be described more below [6.5].

 6.4 Reproduce the problem (if possible)

-A reproducable case was created.
-Note however, that the reproducable case involves running
+A reproducible case was created.
+Note however, that the reproducible case involves running
 under a BridgePoint development, in debug mode, and setting breakpoints at key locations in
 order to aggravate a race condition.
 The MASL Calculator model was used to reproduce the problem.

 6.4.1 From a BridgePoint development workspace, launch a debug configuration in a workspace and assure that
 workspace is setup for MASL model editing.
 6.4.2 Import the MASL Calculator model from the models repository into the debug workspace.
-6.4.3 Open any state from the calc::Display instance state machine
+6.4.3 Open any state from the Display instance state machine
 6.4.4 Set breakpoints in MaslDocumentProvider.java::doSaveDocument() on the lines that call asyncExec() and ((AbstractModelElementPropertyEditorInput)element).setPropertyValue(newDefinition).
-* Note that I also set some addtional breakpoint inside the BridgePoint transaction processing, but they were not
+* Note that I also set some additional breakpoints inside the BridgePoint transaction processing, but they were not
 actually needed to reproduce the problem.
 The following picture shows the all the breakpoints:
 ![Breakpoints Set](breakpoints_set_during_calculator_reproduction.png)